 Brand reliability and loyalty

-To see which brands fared best, go to the reliability and loyalty scores in our clothes dryer review.
+To see which brands fared best, look at the reliability and loyalty scores in our clothes dryer review.

 Our test lab

-We maintain a NATA accredited laboratory that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
+We maintain a NATA-accredited laboratory that is up to date with the latest reference machines and calibrated measurement tools, so our testers can bring you accurate results.

 We're on your side